West Hollywood Bars & Nightlife

 7953 Santa Monica Blvd., West Hollywood

 In the continued migration west of all things New York comes the LA outpost of a beloved West Village cocktail bar.
-It's the perfect spot for a group and an ideal way to kick off a night of cocktail hopping.
+It's a stellar spot for a group, an ideal way to kick off a night of cocktail hopping, and the private room is our go-to for events or intimate dinners.
 Cofounder Dushan Zaric has transformed a former BBQ restaurant into a space straight out of a Baz Luhrmann movie, with Art Deco touches, mahogany paneling, and textured wallpaper.
 Fans of the original will notice the neon “Psychic” sign in the window, and indeed, there are three psychics in residence each night, available for fifteen-minute readings.
 But really you come for the cocktails: There are the classics for which EO is best known, plus newbies like the Hope Monkey (Kaffir-lime-infused Gin Mare and absinthe bitters).
 Many of the new cocktails showcase locally sourced chamomile and sage syrup, and CBD oils in addition to fresh citrus juices.
 There’s also a full dinner menu, but the bar snacks are probably your best bet—bone marrow poppers, oysters, and fries are a good way to go.

 7511 Santa Monica Blvd., West Hollywood